magento/merchdocs/src/magento-payments/payouts.md

 You can download a .csv file with all of the transactions visible in the Payouts view grid, whether you are viewing the default 30 days of transactions or a customized timeframe.

 1. On the _Admin_ sidebar, go to **Sales** > **Magento Payments** > **Payouts**.
-1. If you want to see transactions for a timeframe other than the last 30 days, [specify your preferred date range](#customize-transactions-timeframe).
+1. If you want to see transactions for a timeframe other than the last 30 days, [customize the date range timeframe for your transactions](#customize-transactions-timeframe).
 1. Click the _Download_ (![]({% link images/images/btn-download.png %})) icon.

 Your payout transactions are downloaded in a .csv format.